A Short History of the Holmes Theatre

 Is it legal?

 Absolutely!
-The U.S. Government has decreed that using pennies in this manor is perfectly legal.
+The U.S. Government has decreed that using pennies in this manner is perfectly legal.
 However, if there is ever a shortage of copper in the United States, the government has the right to dig up the floor for its copper.

 Detroit Lakes Community and Cultural Center